Derived isogenies and isogenies for abelian surfaces

 Shioda observed that the image of $\SL_4(\ZZ)$ in $\SO(\Lambda)$ is a subgroup of index two and does not contain $-\id_{\Lambda}$.
 From this, he proved the following (\cf\cite[Theorem 1]{Shioda78}) \begin{theorem}[Shioda] For any admissible integral Hodge isometry $\psi$, there is an isomorphism of integral Hodge structures

-such that $\wedge^2(\varphi) = \psi$ or $- \psi$. \end{theorem} This is what we call ``Shioda's trick''.
-As we can assume a Hodge isometry being admissible after possibly taking the dual abelian variety for one of them, we can obtain the Torelli theorem for complex abelian surfaces by using the weight two Hodge structures, i.e., $X$ is isomorphic to $Y$ or its dual $\widehat{Y}$ if and only if there is an integral Hodge isometry $\rH^2(X,\ZZ)\cong \rH^2(Y,\ZZ)$ (\cf\cite[Theorem 1]{Shioda78}).
+such that $\wedge^2(\psi) = \varphi$ or $- \varphi$. \end{theorem} This is what we call ``Shioda's trick''.
+As we can assume that a Hodge isometry is admissible after possibly taking the dual abelian variety for one of them (see Example \ref{ex:poincareisomorphism} below), we can obtain the Torelli theorem for complex abelian surfaces by using the weight two Hodge structures, that is, $X$ is isomorphic to $Y$ or its dual $\widehat{Y}$ if and only if there is an integral Hodge isometry $\rH^2(X,\ZZ)\cong \rH^2(Y,\ZZ)$ (\cf\cite[Theorem 1]{Shioda78}).